Pacific Seeds' oats varieties are now available through our associate network.

 Stem Rust (Puccinia graminis)

-Reddish brown oblong pustules on leaf stem and head.
+Stem rust is identified by the reddish brown oblong rust pustules which may occur on stems and heads but also on the leaves.
 Prevalent in warm wet weather mid spring to summer.

 As for leaf rust graze at first sign of rust.
 This reduces the spore load to re-infect the crop.
 Note: No commercially available varieties are resistant to stem rust.